c3lang/c3-web/docs/language-common/memory.md

 }
 ```

-Using single line function body syntax `=>` we can write this even more compact as:
+Using single line function body syntax `=>` we can write this even more compactly as:

 ```c3
 fn void a_function() => @pool()